sinfloodmusic/esp-at-docker/README.md

 On build completion, your firmware will be in the container at ```/esp/esp-at/build/factory``` and if you mounted a volume to your host (like ```/tmp```) you'll see it built there.
 If you didn't, you'll either need to do some curl gymnastics to get it out, or restart and map a volume to your container.

 You can now flash your firmware.
 I'm using ```esptool.py``` that I built using the standard esp-if installation process.
+This container will not help you flash your firmware, it will just help you build it.

 Note: When you configure the firmware, the output file that matters is called ```sdkconfig``` and is located here ```/esp/esp-at/sdkconfig```.
 If you want a repeatable process, you'll want to keep that file as it will get blown away the next time you restart your container.